the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 Because we're testing for a returned element that is absent, this time we use RTL's `queryByText` instead of the `getByText` function.
-Using `getByText` in this instance would produce an error, because the element can't be found; but with `queryByText` the value just returns `null`.
+Using `getByText` in this instance would produce an error because the element can't be found; but with `queryByText` the value just returns `null`.

 Again, we're using a regular expression `/Loading/` instead of a string `'Loading'`.
 To use a string, we'd have to explicitly use `'Loading ...'` instead of `'Loading'`.
 With a regular expression, we don't need to provide the whole string, we just need to match a part of it.